Andy Ngo: Legal actions

+After five defendants settled, were removed from the case by a judge, or evaded trial entirely, Ngo modified his 2020 civil suit to include an accusation that Hacker and Elizabeth Richter participated in an assault on him at a 2021 rally on the one year anniversary of the murder of George Floyd.
+Prior to the trial, which took place in early August 2023, attorneys for Hacker and Richter claimed that video evidence would prove that neither touched Ngo that night or participated in beating him.
+Hacker and Richter were found not liable after their attorney argued they were not among the assailants.

 Personal life

-Ngo considers himself to be politically center-right.
+Ngo is gay, and he considers himself to be politically center-right.

-The Oregonian reported in 2021 that Ngo relocated to London, citing concerns for his personal safety.
+In 2021, The Oregonian reported that Ngo relocated to London, citing concerns for his personal safety.
 A Portland Police Bureau spokesman confirmed that Ngo filed at least 10 police reports about threats made to him or his family since June 2020.